-So yes, roosters can be loud, but now you know why and you have a few ideas to work with on lessening the noise.
+So yes, roosters can be loud, but now you know why and have a few ideas to work with to reduce the noise.

-Let us know in the comments section below if you have any other tips to stop roosters crowing so much!
+Let us know in the comments section below if you have other tips to stop roosters from crowing so much!